onema/kt-robots/README.md

 ### Chase like a dog - RoboDog

-This robot uses the `scan()` method to find enemies and chases them.
+This robot uses the `scan()` method to find enemies and chases them causing collision damage.

 ![RoboDog](images/roboDog.jpg)